chmlee/ream-doc-v2/docs/Language/Git-Integration.md

 # Git Integration

 [Git](https://git-scm.com/) is a distributed version control system for personal and collaborative projects.
-It is widely used in programming but can also be applied to other non-tech files, including Markdata files.
+It is widely used in programming but can also be applied to other non-tech files, including REAM files.

-This section is not a tutorial on Git, but to showcase what a workflow is like when using Markdata and Git without (too many) technical terminologies.
+This section is not a tutorial on Git, but to showcase what a workflow is like when using REAM and Git without (too many) technical terminologies.

 ## Example